airan-tw/azure_training/M1/Implement Azure functions/lab03.md

-## Exercise 3: Create a function that's triggered by an HTTP request
+## Lab 3: Create a function that's triggered by an HTTP request

 ### Task 1: Create an HTTP-triggered function